sixty-north/cosmic-ray/docs/index.md

 test-suite.
 The idea here is that Cosmic Ray should be 100% lethal against the mutants of `adam.py` or there's a problem.

-These tests can be run via both the standard `unittest` and `py.test`.
+These tests can be run via both the standard `unittest` and `pytest`.
 In both cases, first make sure a worker (or several) is running.
 Then go to the `test_project` directory: